 Darks, flat fields and wavelength calibrations are taken during daytime as part of the calibration plan (see Sect.
 12).
 A Halogen lamp is used for flat fields.
-Fiber-fed ThAr spectra or the $N_2O$ or CO gas cell in front of the halogen lamp are used for wavelength calibration.
+Fiber-fed ThAr spectra or the N2O or CO gas cell in front of the halogen lamp are used for wavelength calibration.
+Figure 37 shows how water vapour in the instrument can affect flatfields.
+Note that the path-length of these observations is ~ 1 metre, hence if absorption lines are strong in the flatfields then the science data taken during the night will very likely be affected too.